Ask Slashdot: Is Beaming Down In Star Trek a Death Sentence? - Slashdot

 It's very common and nothing to worry about.

 I raised this very question (Star Trek, transporter experiment) to my daughter when she was a teenager.
 Her response was, what's the difference?
 Our atoms have already largely completely changed over many times by now anyway.
 I recall reading years ago, I think it was a Time Life book or perhaps an educational movie, that we're all breathing, and thus by implication incorporating, some fraction of the actual atoms that Leonardo da Vinci breathed; a matter of statistics.
-Of course, that still leaves the
+Of course, that still leaves the question of whether your consciousness this very instant is already a different "thing" that it was a second ago, and only your current state of your memory leads you to believe that it is the same.

+The concept of the ship of Theseus has been debated for ages.

+On the flip side, people can certainly think of something that is actually "self" as "non-self".
+This ranges from auto-immune system struggles to Dissociative identity disorder [wikipedia.org] to body integrity identity disorders [wikipedia.org]...

+I've thought a lot about.
+My conclusion is consciousness is an attribute of the physical universe, with various physical states corresponding to conscious states.
+So a storm is a conscious "feeling" though no memory or anything else specific to the brain.

+The main attributes of consciousness are continuity and atomicity, so there could be said to exist a universal consciousness.
+However, rare configurations of matter can correspond to consciousness experiencing separation from the universe.
+These states occu

-An extreme metaphysical position (Score:2)
+An extreme metaphysical position (Score:4, Insightful)

 The universe is entirely static, a four dimensional object where everything that has or will happen exists simultaneously in an eternally unchanging state.